Keep your vehicle in peak condition all year by following these seasonal tips.

 - Wiper Blades – Cold temps are hard on rubber components and when salt comes into the mix, it deteriorates even faster.
 Make sure you check the wiper fluid, too!

 - Check all fluids – Top off as necessary.
-Winter driving conditions require your engine to work harder and condensation can cause moisture buildup in the engine and creates wear.
-Start fresh in the Spring!
+Winter driving conditions require your engine to work harder and condensation can cause moisture buildup in the engine and create wear.
+Start fresh in the Spring with all seasons maintenance with our service center near Andrews!

 Summer’s heat, dust, and stop-and-go traffic can take a real toll on your vehicle.

-- Oil – The hot weather can be hard on your oil and engine in addition to the extra summer miles you’ll be driving.
-Make sure you’re getting your regular interval scheduled oil changes.
+- Oils – The hot weather can be hard on your oil and engine in addition to the extra summer miles you’ll be driving.
+Make sure you’re getting your regular interval scheduled oil changes and all seasons maintenance!

 - Brakes – Always be inspecting your brakes and feel for any pulsations, grabbing, noises, or increased stopping distances.
 If you notice anything, make sure you schedule an appointment for your dealer to look at.

-Heater/Defroster – The heater and defroster must be in good working condition for passenger comfort and driver visibility.
-If you have any issues, now is the time to get this looked at by your dealer.
+- Heater/Defroster – The heater and defroster must be in good working condition for passenger comfort and driver visibility.
+If you have any issues with car a/c maintenance, now is the time to get this looked at by your dealer.
 Stay warm and see out of your windshield.

-Battery – Batteries typically last 3-5 years, and winter time failures are common due to increase cold-starting electrical loads.
+- Battery – Batteries typically last 3-5 years, and Wintertime failures are common due to increase cold-starting electrical loads.
 The best way to identify a weak batter is with professional test equipment.
-Routine care can help make your battery last longer.
+One of the best Winter car tips we can give you is routine care can help make your battery last longer.

-Lights – Winter has less sunlight so your headlights will be on much more often.
-Inspect all lights and replace and burned out bulbs.
+- Lights – Winter has less sunlight so your headlights will be on much more often.
+Inspect all lights and replace and burned-out bulbs.
+Learn more Winter car tips by visiting our service center today!
+Contact us for more information!